softdream/Slam-Project-Of-MyOwn/README.md

 cd ./build
 cmake -DLOGON=1 ..
 ```
-to view the log.
+to view the log.<br>
 Then execuate:
 ```shell
 make
 ```
-After that you can see two file in folder: build/lib
+After that you can see two files in folder: build/lib
 ```shell
 libslam.a libslam.so
 ```
-You can use the lib file in your own project now.
+You can use the lib files in your own project now.

 ## 2.2 How to use the demo to mapping
 First go into the 'test' folder and make a new folder named 'build':